HH197/HH197/README.md

 - 📫 How to reach me: <a href='mailto:hamid.hamidi@ucalgary.ca'>hamid.hamidi@ucalgary.ca</a>

-Technologies I've been learning and using so far :
+Technologies I've been learning and using so far:

 - Programming languages: <br />
     ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)